sfigg/commercialization-public/manufacture/desktop/deploy-windows-with-a-script-sxs.md

 The PC should reboot into Windows.
 While you’re waiting for the preparation phase to complete, go back to your technician PC and continue with the lab.

+> [!Tip]
-**Troubleshooting**: If the device does not boot, turn on the device, and press the key that opens the boot-device selection menu (for example, the **Esc** key).
+> If the device does not boot, turn on the device, and press the key that opens the boot-device selection menu (for example, the **Esc** key).
 Select the hard drive as your boot device, and continue.

 **Optional: Test the recovery image**
 1. Complete the first logon experience like a regular user.